SimpleAuthentication/SimpleAuthentication/ReadMe.md

 ![Success Programmer](http://i.imgur.com/yQVJU.jpg)

-# A .NET package for using Facebook or Twitter to Authenticate your Users #
+# A .NET package for using Facebook, Google or Twitter to Authenticate your Users #

 I'm blond.
 I'm dumb.
 But I program.

 So I want a <insert deity of your choice> damn simple way to authenticate with Facebook, Twitter or wherever.

-**I DON'T CARE IF IT'S OAUTH OR OPENID OR OH-GO-SCREW-YOURSELF.**
+**I DON'T CARE IF IT'S OAUTH OR OPENID OR O-GO-SCREW-YOURSELF.**

 I just want to do

-1. Send me off to Facebook, Twitter, wherever.
+1. Send me off to Facebook, Google or Twitter.
 2. Come back to my site and the site now has whatever user data they handed over.

 That's It.